Video Content Marketing

 Video content marketing is a core part of almost every successful inbound content strategy we use with our clients.

-Forbes Insights’ research found tha60% of business responders would watch a video on a web-page before reading any text
+Forbes Insights’ research found that 60% of business responders would watch a video on a web-page before reading any text.

 Here are a few stats (with a big “thank you” to HubSpot video experts @ClaraLandecy and @DiegoSantos.